inf112-v19/Sky7/README.md

 - BoardTests
     - Tests that the you can retrieve information correctly from Board.
     - Tests that the movement of the robots on the board is correct follow the rules.
+- DrawPriorityTest
+	- Tests that ICell classes behave and compare correctly in a TreeSet.
 - FlagTest
     - Basic check for flag values
 - RoboTest